 RBSA Metering Data

-In addition to the state-specific reports, the RBSA Metering data is available in two comma delimited files (.csv)*.
-This includes the RBSA End Use Load Shape Data (the main data file) and the RBSA End Use Load Shape Flag file (Flag file).
+.
+The RBSAM data is comprised of end-use loads measured at 15-minute intervals over 27 consecutive months.
+The participants are a subset of the full RBSA Single-Family study.
+Due to the large number of records, the data has been split into nine separate files (Year 1 is split into four files and Year 2 (15 months) is split into five files) which will need to be combined in order to utilize the entire dataset*.
+The RBSA End Use Load Shape Data (the main data file) and the RBSA End Use Load Shape Flag file (Flag file) are two supplemental files for the main dataset.
 The Flag file provides a set of flags as to what homes were included in the main report tables.
 The RBSA Metering and Load Shape Flags Information and RBSA Data Dictionary are included to further explain the data.

 Note: Users of the RBSA metering data are required to agree to the Limited Rights Notice before use.